machinetranslate/machinetranslate.org/events/autosimtrans2022.md

     url: https://autosimtrans.github.io/organization
 ---

-The 3rd Workshop on **Automatic Simultaneous Translation** (**AutoSimTrans**) was held by the North American Chapter of the Association for Computational Linguistics (NAACL) in Seattle on 15 July, 2022.
+The third Workshop on **Automatic Simultaneous Translation** (**AutoSimTrans**) was held by the North American Chapter of the Association for Computational Linguistics (NAACL) in Seattle on 15 July, 2022.

 The topic was ***Challenges, Recent Advances, and Future Directions***.